 Anxious about starting your first job as a school psychologist?
 This session offers tips on the latest technology, as well as successful practices.
 Presenters will review how to effectively use Web-based application services and the NASP Online Career Center, how to develop powerful résumés, how to correspond with prospective employers, why a professional portfolio is vital to your continued success, and how to make the mot of your interviews.
 The session will also provide tips for a great first year so you can get the job done with a minimum of stress.
 The fee is $10, and preregistration is required.

 SE003: 5K Walk/Run

-The Do-It-Yourself 5K Walk/Run returns!
+The Do-It-Yourself 5K Walk/Run returns thanks to our enthusiastic registrants and 31 state association sponsors.
 It's DIY, so run or walk anytime you wish.
 You pick the course using NASP-provided maps and directions.
 Or select a volunteer-led run or walk.
-Best of all, proceeds benefit a child-based Washington, DC, charity.
-To guarantee a T-shirt, register by November 20, 2013, and pay $20.
-After November 20, the cost is $30, and a T-shirt is not guaranteed.
+Best of all, all proceeds after expenses are paid benefit Life Pieces to Masterpieces—an awesome DC-based charity.
+To guarantee a t-shirt, you must be registered for the 5K by January 19, otherwise a t-shirt is not guaranteed.
+Registration fee: $30.

 SE004: NASP Children's Fund Auction

 Join the Children's Fund Trustees and friends at the social event of the convention!
 Exciting items will be available for bidding via silent and live auctions.
 Proceeds are used to support grants and projects benefiting children and youth.
 Participate, too, in our bring-a-book campaign benefiting Everybody Wins DC